sass/sass-site/source/documentation/breaking-changes/function-units.md

 ---
-title: "Breaking Change: Strict Function Units"
+title: 'Breaking Change: Strict Function Units'
 introduction: >
   Various built-in functions will become stricter in which units they allow and will handle those units more consistently.
 This makes Sass more compatible